miekg/xds/README.md

 CLUSTER      ENDPOINT                          LOCALITY   HEALTH            WEIGHT/RATIO    LOAD/RATIO
 helloworld   127.0.0.1:50051                   us         HEALTHY           2/0.33          0/0.00
 helloworld   127.0.1.1:50051,127.0.2.1:50051   eu         HEALTHY,HEALTHY   2/0.33,2/0.33   0/0.00,0/0.00

-% ./cmd/xdsctl/xdsctl -s 127.0.0.1:18000 -k ls helloworld
-CLUSTER      ENDPOINT                          LOCALITY   HEALTH            WEIGHT/RATIO    LOAD/RATIO
-helloworld   127.0.0.1:50051                   us         HEALTHY           2/0.33          0/0.00
-helloworld   127.0.1.1:50051,127.0.2.1:50051   eu         HEALTHY,HEALTHY   2/0.33,2/0.33   0/0.00,0/0.00
 ~~~

+WEIGHT are the weights as assigned to the clusters, RATIO is the relative weight for each endpoint
+in the cluster.
+LOAD shows the load if reported back to the management cluster.
+The load RATIO
+should trail towards the weight RATIO if everything works well.

 ## Load Reporting

 Load reporting is supported via LRS.
 However to save the reporting load back into the cluster, we
 use the metadata field of of the `*endpointdb2.LbEndpoint` where we store this value.
 This allows
 `xdscli` to extract it from the management server without adding new bits to the proto.
 This is
-non-standard (probably), but as this is internal to `xds` it should not matter much.
+non-standard, but as this is internal to `xds` it should not matter much.

 ## Changing Cluster Weights

-Changing weights of clusters of more of an admin operation because you're changing the cluster data.
+Changing weights of clusters is implemented as a hack on top of the load reporting.
+This is
-As a hack this is implemented by the metadata in the load reporting protobuf
+implemented by the metadata in the load reporting protobuf (`UpstreamEndpointStats.Metadata`).
-(`UpstreamEndpointStats.Metadata`).

 ## TODO